EkleTony/healthy-climate-ssl/README.md

 - `Python`: **3.10**
 - `Frameworks` : **PyTorch**, **PyTorch Geometric**n
 - `Hardware`: Experiments were conducted on a CPU-only machine (8-core, 8GB RAM).
-No GPU acceleration was used.
+No GPU used.

 ---